 Note on the contributor

-Dr. Shay Attias is a senior research fellow for Diplomatic Studies and International Communications at the Bar-Ilan University who coined the notion of "peer-peer-diplomacy network."
+Dr. Shay Attias is a senior research fellow for Diplomatic Studies and International Communications at the Bar-Ilan University who coined the notion of “peer-peer-diplomacy network.”
 His pioneering research describes the latest developments in diplomatic practice and research, wherein civilians, by virtue of social media, are both consumers of government information and producers of information with the potential to bypass existing official government bodies.
 Dr. Attias's Ph.D.
 Dissertation (Awarded with distinction, International Relations, Bar-Ilan University) was dedicated to exploring the changing nature of diplomacy as reflected in US public diplomacy during the global war on terror.
 His academic education and background include Harvard, USC's Annenberg School of Communication, and St. Antony's College at the University of Oxford.
 As a former Senior Public Diplomat, Dr. Attias founded the first Agency for Public Diplomacy at the Prime Minister's Office of Israel.
 He carries vast practical experience in diplomacy, security, and global communication management.
-Today, he is a professor at various of Israel's top universities, where he teaches diplomatic studies and international communications.
+Today, he is a professor at various Israeli top universities, where he teaches diplomatic studies and international communications.
 In 2022, Dr. Attias won the prestigious grant of the EU's Erasmus program for Soft Power and Hybrid Warfare Studies.

 References